Configure the Server SSL Certificates

 SSL Certificate Installation

 The SSL certificate and key should be copied to your Polarity Server in the following locations.
-The SSL certificate should be in PEM format.
+The SSL certificates should be in PEM format in a PKCS8 container and match the below provided filenames.

 Filename